learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 ## Conclusion

-Logical operators in Javascript are the powerful backbone on which most website logic is based.
-Once you understand how to control the different options available to you, the sky's the limit!
+Logical operators are used to determine the logic between variables or values.
+Although they are called “logical”, they can be applied to values of any type--not just boolean.
+The result can also be of any type.
+If a value can be converted to true, the value is so-called truthy, and if a value can be converted to false, the value is so-called falsy.
+With these different options available to us, the sky's the limit!

 ## Resources